google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 *   [Pagespeed Insights](https://developers.google.com/speed/pagespeed/insights/): load performance, data cost and resource usage, including Chrome User Experience report data highlighting real-world performance statistics.
 *   [Speed Scorecard and Impact Calculator](https://www.thinkwithgoogle.com/feature/mobile/): compare site speed against peers and estimate the potential revenue opportunity of improving site speed.

-Nothing beats real world testing — audit your site from the kind of devices and connectivity your users have.
+Nothing beats real world testing — try out your site with the same devices and connectivity as your users and keep a record of your subjective experience.
+<br><br>

 <div class="note">
-  <strong>If you find the range of tools bewildering, take a look at our guide: <a href="https://developers.google.com/web/fundamentals/performance/speed-tools/">How To Think About Speed Tools</a>.</strong><br>
+  <strong>If the range of tools is bewildering, take a look at our guide: <a href="https://developers.google.com/web/fundamentals/performance/speed-tools/">How To Think About Speed Tools</a>.</strong><br>
   <br>
   If nothing else, use <a href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> to check for:<br>
   <ul>